joemcmahon/obliquebot/README.md

 The bot will listen, in any channel where it has been invited, for "strategy", "strategies", and "oblique".
 If it sees amy of those words, it will respond with a random strategy from the `strategies.yml` file.

-It can also be directly addressed with any text at all to receive a strategy in return.
+It can also be directly addressed with any text other than 'help' to receive a strategy in return.

 ![Help](https://raw.githubusercontent.com/joemcmahon/obliquebot/master/_layouts/help.png)